tsumarios/blog/about.md

 Consider subscribing to the [RSS feed](https://tsumarios.github.io/blog/feed.xml) if you don’t want to miss anything.

-Also, feel free to follow me also on my socials - *don't be shy, you can find them right at the bottom of this page!* - to stay updated on new posts.
+Also, feel free to follow me on my socials - *don't be shy, you can find them right at the bottom of this page!* - to stay updated on new posts.

 <div>
     <h4><i>If you want to support me, I would be grateful ❤️</i></h4>